The Quiet Extinction

 The Forgetting

-Knowledge didn't just atrophy -- it went extinct.
-In 2131, Singapore's physical archives burned and nobody rebuilt them.
+Knowledge didn't just atrophy โ it went extinct.
+In 2131, physical archives burned and nobody rebuilt them.
 In 2133, paper manuals were recycled across six continents.
 In 2134, the last independent crop planner, Mei-Xing Chen, retired.
 She wrote a manual.
 It received 340 views.
-In 2138, Dr. Hana Petrov published "Dependency Horizon" and named the phenomenon.
-It was cited 4,000 times.
-It changed nothing.
+In 2138, Dr. Hana Petrov published "Dependency Horizon" and named what was already complete.
+The paper was cited 4,000 times.
+Nothing changed.

 The knowledge was still alive in individual humans.
 Nobody thought to ask what happens when they die.